On the centralization of the circumcentered-reflection method: Convergence order of cCRM

-The analysis of the convergence rate of the sequence generated by cCRM is going to be carried out under an additional assumption on the problem.
-We will assume a fairly standard local {\it error bound} (EB) condition, also called linear regularity~\cite{Bauschke:1993,Bauschke:1996} or subtrasversality \cite{Kruger:2018}.
+The analysis of the convergence speed of the sequence generated by cCRM is going to be carried out under an additional assumption on the problem.
+We will assume a fairly standard local {\it error bound} (EB) condition, also called linear regularity~\cite{Bauschke:1993,Bauschke:1996} or subtransversality \cite{Kruger:2018}.